Skip to content

 the version from the branch

-Then take a new snapshot to mark the resolution as done.
+Edit them, then take a new snapshot to record the resolution and run the merge again.